RSSchermer/ember-spin-spinner/README.md

 }
 ```

-The following properties can be set:
+The following properties can be set to customize a particular spinner:

 * `lines` (default: 13): the number of lines to draw
 * `length` (default: 20): the length of each line